TART i15: 3 credit hours

 Instructor: Tomi Janezic

-This workshop explores basic acting principles in different acting systems which are sometimes understood as oppositions (focusing on examples from Strasberg’s and Chekhov’s acting methods) introducing the application of psychodramatic techniques to the acting creative process (creative use of role theory, active/creative analysis for exploring the life of a character, relationships, situations, events, given circumstances etc. and the use of psychodrama tools to overcome personal and relational barriers and resistances when confronted with creative tasks).
+This workshop explores basic acting principles in different acting systems which are sometimes understood as oppositions – focusing on examples from Strasberg’s and Chekhov’s acting methods – introducing the application of acting techniques to the creative process: creative use of role theory, active/creative analysis for exploring the life of a character, relationships, situations, events, given circumstances etc. The work addresses group dynamics and facilitates the process of ensemble-making, proposing tools to overcome personal and relational barriers and resistances when confronted with creative tasks.

 Fall and Spring Semesters

 The intention of the workshop is to introduce some of En-Knap’s movement specifics and for every participant to establish her/his own relation to it.
 We will be dealing with terms such as: bubble (attention of the focus), home (safe, peaceful sensation of the gravity center of the body), separation (upper/lower part of the body in tourning/jumping/falling), staccato (sharp reaction on start and stop – suspensions)… We will work individually, with partner and face some group exercises as well.
 We will also meet some compositional principles and devices based on the use of chance that we developed over 20 years ago.
 “Since my movement origin lies basically in sports, my work is a lot about the communication: “How do the people interact?”
 I wish to create an atmosphere where every individual depends on collective, while only her/his technical and creative input results as a group quality.
 Within the group everyone has enough space and my support to define and develop its own presence and spontaneity/freedom and share it with others after the rules and collective alertness is mastered.”

 Instructor: Mitsuru Sasaki